creationix/git-publish-http/README.md

 git-publish-http
 ================

-A helper for using git-publish in an HTTP server.
+A helper for using git-publisher in an HTTP server.